kyungjae-lee/rtos-from-scratch/README.md

   > `ctrl` + `a`, `x`, `Enter` to quit the minicom session.

 * `delay` function uses the value from SysTick to spinlock the CPU.
 Not efficient because it is consuming CPU cycles for doing nothing.
 Better way is to use **blocking**.

+* Context switch, exception entry: See "Exception Model" section of "Cortex-M4 Devices Generic User Guide."

+* When analyzing a stack frame by locating it using the stack pointer, ignore the first two lower address words from the stack pointer.
+Why?

+* Stack frame refers to the 8 data words (r0-r3, r12, LR, PC, xPSR) that get pushed onto stack upon stacking.

+  (By inserting an address of another function which has an infinite loop in it, you can jump to one infinite loop to another.
+This is how the RTOS runs multiple tasks with infinite loops concurrently!)